microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-scope-concept.md

 #customer intent: As a developer, I want to understand how to configure the scope of Microsoft Entra access reviews through Microsoft Graph, so that I can automate the process of reviewing and managing access to Microsoft Entra resources.
 ---

-# Configure the scope of your access review using access reviews APIs
+# Configure the scope of access reviews using access reviews APIs

 The Microsoft Entra [access reviews APIs](/graph/api/resources/accessreviewsv2-overview) allow you to programmatically review access that users, service principals, or groups have to Microsoft Entra resources in your tenant.